 July 13th is Barbershop Music Appreciation Day

-Why I'm Making this page about Barbershop music appreciation day.
+Why am I Making this page about Barbershop music appreciation day.?

-Why am I Making this page about Barber shop music appreciation day, when my favorite music genre is actually American folk music?
-Actually, I'm Making this page about Barber shop music appreciation day as part of Sally Celebration's "Silly July Celebrations Squidquest."
+A good question: Why am I Making this page about Barbershop music appreciation day, when my favorite music genre is actually American folk music?
+Actually, I'm Making this page about Barbershop music appreciation day as part of Squidoo's "Silly July Celebrations Squidquest."
 At least that's what go me started, but on 2nd thought, I really don't think it's that silly.
 I mean why shouldn't we appreciate Barbershop music?
 It has the best harmony around except perhaps for that of some of those folk groups I love.
 I mean it really is beautiful, when you get right down to it, and yet it does seem to be one of the most ignored music genres aside from folk.
 And, after all, in a way, it really is a type of folk music, in that it certainly is a distinctive American genre, and some of the songs originally sung were folk songs among other types.
-Well enough of this--first, let's look at the holiday itself--it's start, purpose and history, and then we'll sample some of the music.
+Well enough of this--first, let's look at the holiday itself--it's start, purpose, and history, and then we'll sample some of the music.
 And don't forget to vote in my polls before you leave and tell what you think of Barbershop music and also how you plan to celebrate the day--or not.

 Get the Best of Barbershop: